IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 data units and indication of ECN-CE marking, either as an accumulated bytes counter, or per individual data unit.

-The sender implements media rate control and an data unit queue for each media type or source, where data units containing encoded media frames are temporarily stored for transmission.
+The sender implements media rate control and a data unit queue for each media type or source, where data units containing encoded media frames are temporarily stored for transmission.
 Figure 1 shows the details when a single media source (or stream) is used.
 Scheduling and prioritization of multiple streams is not